dockreg/ca4015_assignment_1/.ipynb_checkpoints/README-checkpoint.md

 # Clustering Analysis of the Iowa Gambling Task
 > This project will explore the data from the Iowa Gambling task using unsupervised learning algorithms.
 The data used for this project can be found [_here_](http://doi.org/10.5334/jopd.ak).
-The resulting jupyter book can be found [_here_](https://dockreg.github.io/ca4015_assignment_1/intro.html)
+The resulting online jupyter book can be found [_here_](https://dockreg.github.io/ca4015_assignment_1/intro.html) and the pdf version [_here_](https://github.com/dockreg/ca4015_assignment_1/blob/main/_build/pdf/book.pdf)

 ## Table of Contents
 * [General Info](#general-information)